 It’s a win-win situation…but only if you plan for it from the beginning.

-But one other area that you may not be aware of is the push towards making grant recipients more accountable for their spending and program performance.
+But another area you may not be aware of is the push toward making grant recipients more accountable for their spending and program performance.

-In other words, the federal agencies want responsible grant recipients who are ACCOUNTABLE for what happens on their programs.
+In other words, federal agencies want responsible grant recipients who are ACCOUNTABLE for what happens in their programs.

-One of that ways they are doing this is to perform a risk assessment of grant applicants prior to awarding funding.
+One way they do this is to perform a risk assessment of grant applicants before awarding funding.

-(They want the low-risk applicant to do the work-one that won’t end up on 60 Minutes, or in front of a Senate sub-committee.)
+- Funders want the low-risk applicant to do the work-one that won’t end up on 60 Minutes or in front of a Senate sub-committee.

-You may be wondering what this new requirement has to do with grant writers.
+You may be wondering what this requirement has to do with grant writers.

 Here’s the thing…

-Grant writers and developers have the opportunities to make it easy for the funding agencies to say “yes” to the proposal if they understand what the agencies are looking for.
+Grant writers and developers can make it easy for the funding agencies to say “yes” to the proposal if they understand what the agencies seek.

-So don’t make your funding agency have to hunt for the things that tell them you are a good bet to do what you say you will with the federal funds.
+So please don’t make your funding agency have to hunt for the things that tell them you are a good bet to do the hard work with the federal funds.

-Explicitly the risk frame work covered in 200.205 Federal awarding agency review of risk posed by applicants.
-Assure that your funding agency that you understand your responsibilities and that you are a good bet for the funding agency.
+With the risk framework laid out in § 200.206 Federal awarding agency review of risk posed by applicants, you can assure your funding agency that you understand your responsibilities and that you are a good bet for the funding agency.

 Talk about the organizations: